Stargate (film)

-Stargate is a 1994 science fiction adventure film directed and co-written by Roland Emmerich.
-The film is the first entry in the Stargate media franchise and stars Kurt Russell, James Spader, Jaye Davidson, Alexis Cruz, Mili Avital, and Viveca Lindfors.
-The plot centers on the premise of a "Stargate", an ancient ring-shaped device that creates a wormhole, enabling travel to a similar device elsewhere in the universe.
-The film's central plot explores the theory of extraterrestrial beings having an influence upon human civilization.
+Stargate is a 1994 science fiction action-adventure film directed by Roland Emmerich, written by Emmerich and Dean Devlin.
+The film is the first entry in the eponymous media franchise and stars Kurt Russell, James Spader, Jaye Davidson, Alexis Cruz, Mili Avital, and Viveca Lindfors.
+The plot centers on the "Stargate", an ancient ring-shaped device that creates a wormhole, enabling travel to a similar device elsewhere in the universe.
+The central plot explores the theory of extraterrestrial beings having an influence upon human civilization.

-Originally theatrically released on October 28, 1994, by Metro-Goldwyn-Mayer (MGM), the film received mixed reviews, with its atmosphere, story, characters, and graphic content both praised and criticized.
+Stargate was released on October 28, 1994, by Metro-Goldwyn-Mayer in the United States, while it was released by AMLF in France.
+The film received mixed reviews, with its atmosphere, story, characters, and graphic content both praised and criticized.
 The film grossed $196.6 million worldwide against a production budget of $55 million.